Ireland sees EU-UK trade talks going past mid-November deadline

 Fishing quotas, fair competition for companies in areas such as state aid, and how to settle future disputes are the main sticking points that have so far barred an agreement.

-The bloc has also insisted it would not implement any new partnership agreement if Johnson pushes ahead with plans to undercut a divorce deal reached last year.
+The EU also insists it would not implement any new partnership if Johnson pushes ahead with plans to undercut a divorce deal reached with the bloc last year.

-Additional reporting by Elizabeth Piper in London, Writing by Gabriela Baczynska; Editing by Philippa Fletcher and Peter Graff
+Additional reporting by Elizabeth Piper in London, Writing by Gabriela Baczynska; Editing by Philippa Fletcher, Peter Graff and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.